Today, I would like to take some time and share some of my best closing tips for network marketers.

 As a network marketer you must be able to look someone in the eye, ask them to take out their credit card, and make a purchase.
 If that scares you, you will not survive very long in this business.

-Just about anyone can invite a prospect to a presentation, but most reps don’t get the results they want in their business, because they don’t know how to get their prospects to make a decision.
-You’ll show lots of presentations, but no one will sign up or buy anything.
+Just about anyone can invite a prospect to a presentation, but most reps don’t get the results they want in their business, because they don’t know how to lead their prospects to a decision.
+If you don’t know how to close, you’ll show lots of presentations, but no one will sign up or buy your products.

 Trust me, I’ve been there and done that.
 Learning how to close is not something anyone naturally knows how to do.
 It is a learned skill.
 Very few people have it mastered when they first join our industry.

 Selling is the # 1 skill to master in network marketing.
 When it comes to selling, closing is the # 1 skill to master.

 Closing is nothing more than asking for the sale and leading your prospect to a favorable decision.

 You have to realize that most people don’t know how to make a decision on their own.
 Most people have been told what to do their entire life, from the time they were a small child (by their parents and teachers) all the way up to the present day (their spouse and boss).

 Since they have great difficulty making decisions on their own, it’s your job to help LEAD THEM to a decision.
 Just to clarify, there is a difference between leading someone to a decision and pressuring them to sign up or buy.

 I am not a fan of hard-selling or pressuring anyone.
 I think that is amateurish and unprofessional.
 It’s one of the many reasons our industry has a bad reputation.